 There are so many types of ransomware they usually have to group in “families”.
 “Family” is a group of different codes that have the same “relative” – the initial code that later has been modified.

-Each type of ransomware has its own unique features and special decryption key.
+Each type of ransomware has its own unique features and special decryption key, determining what does ransomware primarily do.
 Some of the ransomware types not only encrypt particular files but affect the whole operating system and a hard drive.
 But, in most cases, it is just a side effect.

 Modern crypto-ransomware typically uses both symmetric and asymmetric encryption techniques.
 In symmetric encryption, a single key is used to encrypt the data and the same key is used to decrypt the encrypted data.
 Ransomware that uses symmetric encryption usually generates a key on the infected computer and sends this to the attacker or requests a key from the attacker before encrypting the user’s files.